Spanish Armed Forces: Command structure

-The commander in chief of the Armed Forces is the King of Spain; with the ex officio rank of Capitán General in the Army, Navy and Air and Space Force.
-The Spanish Constitution of 1978 states in article 62(h) that the King of Spain shall have "supreme command of the Armed Forces"; however under article 64, all official acts of the King must be countersigned by the President of the Government (or other competent minister) to become valid.
+The commander-in-chief of the Armed Forces is the Monarch; with the ex officio rank of Captain General in the Army, Navy and Air and Space Force.
+The Spanish Constitution of 1978 states in article 62(h) that the King of Spain shall have "supreme command of the Armed Forces"; however under article 64, all official acts of the Monarch must be countersigned by the President of the Government (or other competent minister) to become valid.

 The President of the Government (also known as Prime Minister in English translations), as the head of government, is responsible under article 97 for "domestic and foreign policy, civil and military administration and the defense of the State", and thus bears the ultimate responsibility before the Cortes Generales, and the Spanish electorate.

-The Minister of defense is in charge of running the Ministry of defense, which carries out the day-to-day administration of the forces.
-The President of the Government and the Minister of defense are civilians.
+The Minister of Defense is in charge of running the Ministry of Defense, which carries out the day-to-day administration of the forces.
+The President of the Government and the Minister of Defense are civilians.
 No provision in the Constitution requires the Government to seek approval from the Cortes Generales before sending the armed forces abroad.

 The Chief of the Defense Staff directs the Defense Staff and is the senior military advisor to the Minister and the Government.
 The military leadership of the three military services are: the Chief of Staff of the Army, the Chief of Staff of the Air and Space Force and the Chief of Staff of the Navy.

 The structure, and incumbents as of 2025, are: